PrestaShop/docs/src/content/1.7/scale/_index.md

 Another way to scale your shop is to introduce other systems to improve your performances.
 Here is a quicklist of what can be used:

-1. Using a reverse proxy such as varnish for Front Office
+1. Using a HTTP accelerator such as Varnish for Front Office
-2. Using Redis to store sessions
+2. Using an in-memory data structure store such as Redis to store sessions
-3. Use elasticsearch or a solution built on it for processing customer searches
+3. Use Elasticsearch or a solution built on it for processing customer searches
-4. Use a CDN for static files
+4. Use a Content Delivery Network (CDN) for static files

-Note: services like a CDN or reverse proxy are useful in a production environment, not in a development environment.
+Note: services like a CDN or HTTP accelerator are useful in a production environment, not in a development environment.